 Adventure groups will not enter the dungeon unless there are at least 3 monster groups.
-If there are not three monster groups, follow the undead rules instead.

 The adventurers begin at a randomly-selected entrance to the dungeon.
 Use a miniature or other marker to indicate the location of the adventuring party.